bondchris/shower-analysis/README.md

 Tools for analyzing roomplan data to improve shower detection.

-**Current Version:** v0.56.0

-## What's New (v0.56.0)

-- Sync report video size chart aggregates all environments with daily average, cumulative average, and cumulative total size visualized as a mixed chart with area fill.
-- Line charts support vertical line rendering for discrete data points, used in inaccessible artifacts, scan success, error, and warning trend charts.
-- Validation report scan success percentage aggregates across all environments with daily and cumulative views.
-- Added artifact history tracking for arData, rawScan, pointCloud, and initialLayout files by date.
-- Expanded test coverage for sync artifacts, prevalence charts, validation report, and utility modules.

 ## Overview

 This project provides a suite of scripts to validate, sync, inspect, clean, and filter scan artifacts from various environments: